Our Town St. Helena seeks applicants for affordable rental on Pope Street

 The property was brought to Our Town's attention by Linda Alioto of Better Homes and Gardens Realty, who saw the possibility for developing additional housing on the lot.

+The seller, Curt Farber, said, “My wife and I felt very good about doing a charitable sale to OTSH.
+I felt we lost nothing financially and helped OSTH in their much-needed mission to provide housing for the people that help facilitate all the good things in our community.”

+According to a news release, OTSH said this is the kind of in-fill project that can fit nicely into a neighborhood and still provide much needed housing for a diverse group of local residents.

-OTSH hopes to work with other property owners to determine if a charitable sale could have tax advantages for the seller and provide our town with additional housing opportunities.
+OTSH hopes to work with other property owners to determine if a charitable sale could have tax advantages for the seller and provide St. Helena with additional housing opportunities.
 For a confidential consultation on charitable sale possibilities, contact Mary Stephenson at mary@ourtownsthelena or 849-2583.